franklinqin0/blog/docs/blog/linear_algebra.md

 An _orthogonal matrix_ is a square matrix whose rows are mutually **orthonormal** and whose columns are mutually orthonormal:
 $A A^{T} = A^{T} A = I$

-_Spectral decomposition_: Any normal operator M on a vector space V is diagonal with respect to some orthonormal basis for V .
+_Spectral decomposition_: any normal operator $M$ on a vector space V is diagonal with respect to some orthonormal basis for V .
 Conversely, any diagonalizable operator is normal.

-a normal matrix is Hermitian iff it has real eigenvalues.
+_Spectral Theorem_: a normal matrix is Hermitian iff it has real eigenvalues.

 in a real symmetrix matrix, eigenvectors of distinct eigenvalues are orthogonal